pozi/PoziConnect/docs/m1s.md

 ### Edits are not yet handled by Pozi Connect

 * secondary addresses
-* multi-assessment properties where all existing propnums in Vicmap are incorrectly matched
+* multi-assessment properties where all existing propnums in Vicmap are incorrectly matched (typical multi-assessments are OK)
 * transfers of parcels that contain a primary address
-* address position update
+* address position update (ie, addresses that have *moved* from their original position)